-Education Accreditation or the evaluated equivalency OR completion of a non-Psychology Bachelor's degree from an accredited institution of higher education recognized by the U.S. Department of Education and/or the Council for Higher Education Accreditation - or the evaluated equivalency - and undergraduate prerequisite requirements (3-12 semester units), as determined by the Counseling Psychology program director
+- A Bachelor's degree in Psychology from an accredited institution of higher education recognized by the U.S. Department of Education and/or the Council for Higher Education Accreditation or the evaluated equivalency. - Students whose undergraduate degree is not in Psychology must take either: - General Psychology (preferred) or Life Span Development - Outstanding prerequisite coursework must be completed within the first semester of graduate enrollment